FabricMC/fabric-docs/develop/items/first-item.md

 Create the model JSON in the `assets/<mod id here>/models/item` folder, with the same name as the item; `suspicious_substance.json`

 @[code](@/reference/latest/src/main/resources/assets/fabric-docs-reference/models/item/suspicious_substance.json)

+### Breaking Down the Model JSON

+- `parent`: This is the parent model that this model will inherit from.
+In this case, it's the `item/generated` model.
+- `textures`: This is where you define the textures for the model.
+The `layer0` key is the texture that the model will use.

+Most items will use the `item/generated` model as their parent, as it's a simple model that just displays the texture.

+There are alternatives, such as `item/handheld` which is used for items that are held in the player's hand, such as tools.

+Your item should now look like this in-game:

 ![Item with correct model](/assets/develop/items/first_item_2.png)